Sometimes a characters will display their lacks of eloquences (or lack of familiarity with the English languages

 - According to Pinkie Pie, the plural of "pegasus" is "pegaseseseses".

 - In older episodes of The Simpsons, Homer usually addresses the Flanders family as the Flandereses

 - Ralphs T. Guards froms Animaniacs was horribles abouts dis tropes- and so was his wife.
 No word was safe from being pluralized around these two...ses.
 Doctor Scratchansniff would doos it every now and then, but nowhere to the extent of the Guards.

 - Two words: The Internets.

-- This often happens when Italian foods are served in English-speaking countries.
+- Often happens when Italian foods are served in English-speaking countries.
 In Italian, ending words with the letter "I" indicates plurality, but in other countries, it's quite common to ask for a biscotti, panini, cannoli, etc.

-- On a similar note, lots of people are unaware that 'media' is the plural of 'medium', and will therefore use it improperly.
+- Lots of people are unaware that 'media' is the plural of 'medium', and will therefore use it improperly.

-- Likewise, "alumni".
-Many people will say that they are an alumni of a certain school.
-"Alumni" is actually the masculine plural; you would be an alumnus if male, or an alumna if female.
+- Many people will say that they are "an alumni" of a certain school.
+"Alumni" is actually the masculine plural; you would be an 'alumnus' if male, or an 'alumna' if female.
 (For the record, "alumnae" is the female plural.)

 - And just to make things confusing, there are edge cases when this trope is proper English—primarily when you have a cluster of things, typically proper nouns, that already end in an S. If James T. Kirk, James Bond, James "Jimmy" Neutron and James of Team Rocket were dining together, you could describe it as a table of Jameses.
 Likewise if you met the creator of the Walkyverse webcomics and his wife, David and Maggie, you could say that you had met the Willises.